royalapplications/docs/src/r2023/royalts/reference/connections/vnc-tight.md

 If checked, mouse button 2 and 3 are swapped in the remote session.

+#### Emulate Three Mouse Buttons

+If checked, the VNC viewer emulates a middle mouse button for servers or input devices that require three-button mouse behavior.

 #### Mouse Cursor

 Configure how the mouse cursor is handled for the VNC connection.